environet/environet/README.md

 | Data files in ZIP | yes | | yes |

 ### Basic configuration file
 The basic configuration text files are located where the Data Node was installed to in sub-folder conf/plugins/configuration.
-In the basic configuration file, the way of the transport (called transport layer) is specified (FTP, HTTP, or a local file) and the format (called parser layer) of data file (ZRXP, CSV or XML).
+In the basic configuration file, the way of the transport (called transport layer) is specified (FTP, SFTP, HTTP, or a local file) and the format (called parser layer) of data file (ZRXP, CSV or XML).

 The configuration files have always three sections which configure the properties of the three layers: